+The European manufacturing industry is trending towards the production of highlycustomized complex products in small quantities, for which a flexible production system is key to be cost-effective.
+Flexible automation demands robotic systems such as mobile platforms and serial manipulators to perform multiple and highly complex tasks in unstructured and uncertain environments, hereby involving extensive sensing such as vision and force, and learning on-the-spot through active sensing.
+MPC holds great potential for controlling such systems since they are characterized by highly nonlinear and coupled dynamics as well as hard operational constraints.
+The overall goal of this project is to develop optimisation-based control approaches that increase the performance and flexibility of robotic systems.
+The first objective is to develop appropriate robot models and tailored embedded optimisation algorithms that are capable of solving the highly nonlinear optimisation problems arising in robotics MPC at a rate in the range of 100-1000 Hertz.
 The second objective is to effectively deal with uncertainties: MPC will be merged with active-sensing strategies to learn properties of the environment and reduce uncertainty in the environment while executing the task, and augmented with risk-averse policies to handle the remaining uncertainty.
 The third objective is to embed the control algorithms in an automated tool chain that facilitates the robot (re)programming for different tasks.
 In flexible automation, the programming effort is a major cost factor and it is decisive to the economic viability of a robot application.

 Prof. Jan Swevers(head of the MECO research group);

 Prof. Goele Pipeleers (control, numerical optimisation);

 Dr. Joris Gillis (nonlinear optimisation, optimal control and model predictive control).

 École Polytechnique Fédéral de Lausanne: Prof. Colin Jones;

 Atlas Copco: Dr. Kasper Masschaele;

 ShanghaiTech: Prof. Boris Houska.

 Please include, in your single PDF document, the following items in this order:

 A cover letter incl. statement of research interests and career goals (max.
 2 pages);

 An academic CV;

 Contact details of at least two referees incl. phone numbers and emails;

 Your diplomas and transcript of course work and grades;

 Sample of technical writing (publication or thesis);

 Proof of English language proficiency test results.

-Please send your application before January 17, 2021.
+Please send your application before March 25, 2021.

 Note that your PDF will be forwarded to several people in the ELO-X institutions and that in particular all Supervisory Board members of ELO-X will have access to your application material.
 If you want to apply to more than one ELO-X position, please create and send separate PDFs.

 Nationality: you may be of any nationality.

 Mobility: you must not have resided or carried out your main activity (work, studies, etc…) in Belgium for more than 12 months in the 3 years immediately prior to your recruitment under the ELO-X project.

 Qualifications and research experience: you must be in the first 4 years of your research career after the master degree was awarded.